kevinzhuang01/srp_2025/_profiles/marthaasare.md

   Engineering; Informatics, Analytics and Information Science; Materials Engineering;
   Mechanical Engineering; Performance Evaluation and Benchmarking; Statistics and Probability; Visualization and Human-Computer Systems
+motivation: "I want to participate in this program because it aligns closely with both my academic journey and long-term goals.
+As someone who was part of SRP 2023, I experienced firsthand how the program creates meaningful collaborations and mentorship opportunities.
+Returning now as a PhD student, I am eager to deepen that experience and contribute more strongly to the community.
+My current research focuses on using artificial intelligence and computer vision for real-time quality control in additive manufacturing.
+Through this work, I have developed deep learning pipelines and digital twin systems using machine learning models like YOLO, CNNs, with publications in FAIM 2025 and an accepted lecture at IEEE Sensors 2025.
+I also gained experience at Lawrence Berkeley Lab, where I built large-scale data pipelines using NLP that improved efficiency at NERSC by 15%.
+I believe these skills prepare me to contribute to NAIRR-supported projects that advance AI for science and engineering.
+Through SRPâ\x80\x93NAIRR, I hope to expand my technical expertise by working with projects that use NAIRR resources to address real-world challenges.
+Just as important, I want to be part of a community where I can both learn from mentors and peers and also share my own perspective as someone committed to applying AI for sustainability, trustworthy automation, and equitable access to technology.
+I see this fellowship as a pathway not only to strengthen my research but also to prepare me to mentor others and to build long-term collaborations that extend beyond my PhD."
 image: "/assets/images/pictures/martha_asare.jpg"
 ---